Everything You Need to Know to Start a Tourism Business In South Africa

 According to Darryl Erasmus, Chief Quality Assurance Officer at TGCSA, the star grading system allows us to position South Africa on a global platform as a quality destination.

-You may apply online to get an international accepted Star Grading from the Tourism Grading Council of South Africa (TGSA) and have your establishment assessed.
+You may apply online to get an internationally accepted Star Grading from the Tourism Grading Council of South Africa (TGSA) and have your establishment assessed.
 You apply online at www.tourismgrading.co.za, settle your account and an assessor will contact you.
-Once approved, you’ll receive a Grading Certificate and a Grading plague.
+Once approved, you’ll receive a Grading Certificate and a Grading plaque.

-On the website, when applying, choose one of 11 categories to identify your establishment, namely:
+On the website, when applying, choose one of 11 categories to identify your tourism business, namely:

 • Hotel